Konkani phonology: Consonants

+The consonants in Konkani are similar to those in Marathi.

 Dialects

 The Goan standard dialect of Konkani, the Antruz dialect, is based on Goan Hindu Konkani which was originally the speech of the Hindus from the Novas Conquistas, but it is now spoken by Hindus all over Goa with minor variations.
 It is also spoken by the Christians of the New Conquests who form a small percentage of the Goan Christians.
 The vast majority of Goan Christians live in areas called the Velhas Conquistas.
 Their speech varies considerably from the speech of the Goan Hindus.
 They also speak two considerably different dialects: Bardes Christian dialect, spoken in Bardes and Tiswadi which form the northern part of the Old Conquests and Saxtti Christian dialect, spoken in Sashti and Mormugao which form the southern part of the Old Conquests.
 However, these two dialects have certain common features which can be referred to as Goan Christian Konkani features.
 The major Konkani dialects of Karnataka are the Saraswat dialect, spoken by the Saraswat Brahmins of the coastal districts of Karnataka, and Karnataka Christian dialect, spoken by Christians in the coastal districts of Karnataka.
 The Saraswats and Christians of Karnataka also speak considerably different dialects since they came to Karnataka from different parts of Goa and at different times.
 The Saraswats came from southern Old Conquests (Sashti and Mormugao) in the sixteenth century because of Portuguese religious persecution.
 The Christians came in the seventeenth and eighteenth centuries mainly from Bardes and Tiswadi.